Should I pay an upfront fee for selling my business?

 Business Brokerage firm or M&A firm

-Business Brokerage firms typically handle deals that are less than $1Million and most don’t charge upfront fees.
-M&A firms handle deals that are often $5Million to $1Billion or more.
+Business Brokerage firms typically handle deals that are less than $1Million, and most don’t charge upfront fees.
+M&A firms handle transactions that are often $5Million to $1Billion or more.
 In the middle are firms that handle deals of $700,000 to $20Million.
 In this middle range, there are Business Brokerage firms and also M&A firms.
-M&A firms typically charge upfront fees and Business Brokerage firms typically do not charge upfront fees.
+M&A firms typically charge upfront fees, and Business Brokerage firms usually do not charge upfront fees.

 So what is the difference between an M&A firm and a Business Brokerage firm?
-Often there really isn’t much difference except that a firm can call themselves either an M&A firm or a Business Brokerage firm depending on their preference.
-Both firms will meet with the owner and gather information about your business.
+Often there isn’t much difference except that a firm can call themselves either an M&A firm or a Business Brokerage firm depending on their preference.
+Both firms will speak with the owner and gather information about your business.
 This will include information on your employees, customers, financial information and the unique benefits and challenges of your business.
 Then they will give you a recommendation on a potential selling price.

-If you agree to hire them the M&A firm will typically require an upfront fee and a commission if the business is sold.
-The Business Brokerage firm will just require a fee if the business gets sold.
+If you agree to hire them, the M&A firm will typically require an upfront fee and a commission if the business is sold.
+The Business Brokerage firm will only require a fee if the business gets sold.
 Typical commissions for selling a business are 10% of the sale price for businesses priced at $1Million or less.
 For Businesses priced over this amount, there’s often a sliding scale for a lower percentage for larger deals.

 After choosing a firm to represent you, the next part of the process is to develop a document that will be used to market your business.
 This is usually a document that provides enough information to get people interested in your business but not enough information so that potential buyers can guess what business is for sale.
 This document is usually a page or so.
-Maintaining confidentially is important because business owners typically don’t want their employees, customers, and competitors to know that their business is for sale.
+Maintaining confidentially is essential because business owners typically don’t want their employees, customers, and competitors to know that their business is for sale.
 Both M&A firms and Business Brokers will work in such a way as to protect confidentiality.